 A LIFE'S WORK is a documentary about people engaged with projects they may not complete in their lifetimes.
-Expected completion: early 2017.
-Currently crowd funding on Indiegogo.
+Expected completion: Summer 2017.
+Currently engaged in a silent crowdfunding campaign.

 What’s it like to dedicate your life to a project that won’t be completed in your lifetime?